Last Updated on: 24th January 2024, 07:09 pm

 - 1.5 ounces of Sprite

-If you want to minimise calorie consumption use Topo Chico which us the best sparkling water south of the border.
+If you want to minimize calorie consumption use Topo Chico which is the best sparkling water south of the border.

 Banderita Shot